MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.SessionId -** Obsolete

-  - **Data.ShouldSwitchToServerOnly -** the local copy of the document cannot be used, and the server version must be used
+  - **Data.ShouldSwitchToServerOnly -** the local copy of the document can't be used, and the server version must be used

   - **Data.SpecialChars -** Obsolete